mosi-arch/research/Blockchain/10-bip39-hdwallet-ethereum.md

 ## Bip-39

 Generating a wallet seed phrase is an important step in creating a cryptocurrency wallet.
 There are many libraries in JavaScript that can help you generate a seed phrase.
-However, I'm not sure how the Y Combinator would be useful in this scenario since it's a recursion concept that's not directly related to random number generation.

 Either way, here's an example of how to generate a 12-word seed phrase using the popular `bip39` library in JavaScript: